sumanbista/Codepath-Web103-Prework/README.md

 - [x] **The user can delete a content creator**

-- [x] **The user can add a new content creator by entering a name, url, or description and then it is displayed on the homepage**
+- [x] **The user can add a new content creator by entering a name, URL, or description, and then it is displayed on the homepage**